-When it comes to designing a cemetery headstone, the sky’s the limit.
+When it comes to designing a cemetery headstone, craftsmanship is a paramount.
 From a traditional upright memorial with classically engraved names and dates, to a more elaborate design with intricate floral carvings, there is something for every taste, budget and personality.
 But just like any work of art, it all starts with a blank canvas.
 With a headstone, that foundation is the type of stone you choose for your memorial.

-For Joe Cassara, whose family has been erecting family monuments, grave markers, and private mausoleums since 1951, the choice is clear.
+For Joe Cassara, whose family has been deeply rooted in the heritage of family monuments, grave markers, and private mausoleums since 1951, the choice is clear.
 “The BLUE GRAY ™ granite from Vermont is definitely our stone of choice,” he said, adding that it’s the headstone material his family chooses when designing a monument for one of their own.

 When his grandparents founded Supreme Memorials, a family owned and operated memorial center with three locations in New York City, almost 70 years ago, they developed a relationship with the Rock of Ages and their quarries in Vermont that are still strong today.

 “If you go into a cemetery and see a memorial my grandparents designed, it looks exactly the same as when they designed it decades ago,” he said.
 “Nothing is broken down, the headstone isn’t holding moisture.
 The stones are still perfect.”

 Blue Gray granite gives way to a darker shade the deeper it’s carved into, giving the finished product that rich lettering that doesn’t need paint to highlight.